1610893/ED-Final-Project/README.md

-# Problem-Set-2
+# Final Project Economic Data

-csv file for testing of time series decomposition.
+Data files required for the project are stored here.